 We offer opportunities to gain qualifications and employment skills which are matched to the needs of individual students and which prepare them for their future lives.

 "Students in the sixth form achieve very well and make a valuable contribution to the school community.
 This reflects the strong leadership in this phase of the school and the effectiveness of the Study Programme"

 "The quality of teaching in the sixth form is particularly strong"

 "Sixth form students make an outstanding contribution to the whole school community.
 The house system provides opportunities for them to be excellent role models for the younger students"

 "Sixth form students are guided, supported and taught well, which enables them to be successful in their studies and to progress onto higher education, appropriate training or meaningful employment"

 High Quality Tuition.
 Our excellent results enable our students to move on to the university or career of their choice.

 Extensive Curriculum Choice.
 We offer a wide range of A Level courses including.
-We also offer BTEC courses in Sport , Health & Social care, Business, IT and Travel & Tourism.
-Students are also given the opportunity to complete the Extended Project Qualification and to join the Career Ready scheme.
+We also offer BTEC courses in Sport , Health & Social Care, Business and IT.
+Students are also given the opportunity to complete the Extended Project Qualification and to join the Career Ready programme.